upcliujie/mesa/docs/install.rst

 6. Building OpenGL programs with pkg-config
 -------------------------------------------

-Running ``ninja install`` will install package configuration files for the :program:`pkg-config` utility.
+Running :command:`ninja install` will install package configuration files for the :program:`pkg-config` utility.

 When compiling your OpenGL application you can use pkg-config to determine the proper compiler and linker flags.